-Potential therapy for HIV suggested: Blocking key protein boosts body's ability to clear chronic infectionApril 11th, 2013 in HIV & AIDS /
+Potential therapy for HIV suggested: Blocking key protein boosts body's ability to clear chronic infectionApril 11, 2013 in Medicine & Health / HIV & AIDS

 UCLA scientists have shown that temporarily blocking a protein critical to immune response actually helps the body clear itself of chronic infection.
 Published in the April 12 edition of Science, the finding suggests new approaches to treating persistent viral infections like HIV and hepatitis C.